vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/09_varjanIya-paddhatiH.md

 <details><summary>English</summary>

-47. The idea of subserviency should not be entertain- ed in one's own sons &c, who are the manifestations of the glory of God (Vishnu).
+47. The idea of subserviency should not be entertained in one's own sons &c, who are the manifestations of the glory of God (Vishnu).
 For a wise man shall always shun the feeling of meum (mamata).
 </details>

 <details><summary>मूलम्</summary>